Monday, 1 February 2016.

 Anna’s just arrived home after having coffee with her old-time friend after work.
 They’ve known each other since Anna’s wedding day, back in 1995, when Mary was brought to the festivities as a +1.

-It’s always lovely to catch up and chat with a lady friend, isn’t it?
+It’s always lovely to catch up with a lady friend, isn’t it?
 A good dose of oxytocine and your stress levels come tumbling down.

 Anna’s told Mary about joining Tinder and they giggled about her first dates.

 Despite the fact that Mary felt quite shocked with that piece of news!
 For one, she’d never even heard of dating apps and, being the very wise, well-behaved type, Mary doesn’t really fathom Anna’s decision.

 “What’s the hurry, dear creature?
 Take some time, enjoy life!
 You’ve only been single for a month and a half,” she exclaims wide-eyed.